-Lessons Learned: Don’t try to do it all.
+When you hire virtual assistants and freelancers, you free up time to focus on running your business.
+Don’t try to do it all.
 Hire help, and use the Uber-like concept by hiring freelancers and virtual assistants only when you need them.

 If you’ve never hired a freelancer before, what will be the first task/project that you want to accomplish that will save you time, money, and stress?
 If you’ve hired a freelancer before, do you have a success story or lessons learned to share with other entrepreneurs?

 My current virtual assistant started with me in January and has given me back over 700 hours to-date!
 I just gave her a token of my appreciation (work-related item that she wanted) for all the hours she’s given back to me.
 She was recommended to me by Productivity Expert Marcey Rader, who has an excellent un-webinar Secrets to Hiring a Virtual Assistant: Breaking the myths of outsourcing.